 At Tai Tung, stay on the right towards Luk Wu Tung

 After a few more hills, you will arrive at Tai Tung, where there is the second signpost.

-If, for whatever reasons, you need to go back to where you started i.e. Wu Kau Tang, this is the only way out.
+If for whatever reason, you need to go back to where you started, i.e. Wu Kau Tang, this is the only way out.
 Otherwise, continue hiking!